se-edu/se-book/codeQuality/maximiseReadability/basic/makeCodeObvious/text.md

 Make the code as explicit as possible, even if the language syntax allows them to be implicit.
 Here are some examples:

 * [`Java`] Use explicit type conversion instead of implicit type conversion.
-* [`Java`, `Python`] Use parentheses/braces to show grouping even when they can be skipped.
+* [`Java`, `Python`] Use parentheses/braces to show groupings even when they can be skipped.
 * [`Java`, `Python`] Use <trigger trigger="click" for="modal:obviousCode-enums">enumerations</trigger> when a certain variable can take only a small number of finite values.
-For example, instead of declaring the variable 'state' as an integer and using values 0,1,2 to denote the states 'starting', 'enabled', and 'disabled' respectively, declare 'state' as type `SystemState` and define an enumeration `SystemState` that has values `'STARTING'`, `'ENABLED'`, and `'DISABLED'`.
+For example, instead of declaring the variable 'state' as an integer and using values 0, 1, 2 to denote the states 'starting', 'enabled', and 'disabled' respectively, declare 'state' as type `SystemState` and define an enumeration `SystemState` that has values `'STARTING'`, `'ENABLED'`, and `'DISABLED'`.

 <modal header="More about enumerations" id="modal:obviousCode-enums">